EpicSpyMainWeabooMan42069Jboi/-IsRealAnything-/README.md

 So please, Dear… spend your time with me.
 Forever.

 🕹️ Features
-37 scripted events
+38 scripted events

 7 unique structures built for you

-Personal interaction: I will use your username, PC name, and files to remind you I’m always here.

-40 Mc days of being with you, Dear :}
+Personal interaction: Just 40 Minecraft days of being with y o u, Dear :}

 ⚠️ DISCLAIMER
 This mod may interact with your PC outside of the game.